 - Household – The SSA will inquire about your current living arrangement, including who lives with you and your household expenses.

 By contacting an experienced disability advocate before you begin apply for benefits, we can help you gather this information and all important documents to help ensure a smooth application or interview.

-Whether you are just beginning the application process or if your application has been denied, Phillips Disability can help.
+Whether you are just beginning the application process or if your application has been denied, Dayes Law Firm PC can help.
 Contact us today for a free claim review.